Piece of My Heart: Background

 At the time Hill recorded her version of "Piece of My Heart", she had no knowledge of the song or Joplin's rendition.
 Hill's producers told her not to listen to the Joplin version until she had completed her own recording.
 Hill told Billboard magazine in February 1994, "When that song was brought to me, it was a country version.
 When I was recording it, everybody was like, 'Oh God, that's Janis Joplin', and I was thinking, 'What's the big deal?'
 I knew who Janis Joplin was, but I didn't really know any of her stuff.
 When Warner Bros. found out that I had not heard the original, they said, 'Whatever you do, do not listen to her version until you have finished your record.'
 When we finished, and they played it for me, I listened to it twice through and thought, 'Dadgum, how in the world did I ever cover that song?'"

 Critical reception

-Upon the release, Larry Flick from Billboard wrote, "One test of a great song is the way it stands up to different interpretations.
+Upon the release, Larry Flick from Billboard magazine wrote, "One test of a great song is the way it stands up to different interpretations.
 Hill's sunny, effervescent take on this one is the stylistic flipside of Janis Joplin's go-for-broke, raw-throated approach, but if it works, it works."
 Cyndi Hoelzle and Lisa Smith from the Gavin Report said, "How long did it take you to recognize this song?
 Faith takes Janis Joplin's classic (actually a 1968 hit for her band Big Brother and The Holding Company) and transforms it into a driving countrified lament."